How to make homemade steak sauce that's better than A1!

 Add one teaspoon of ground ginger to 2 cups of the ketchup and Worcestershire sauce mixture and simmer.
 If one desires it to be a little sweet, you may add some brown sugar to taste.
 After this cools, I pour it into a squeeze bottle, or any container, and keep it in the cupboard.
 You can refrigerate it if you desire.

 Forget the A1 and try something different.
-If you have a Save-a-Lot near you, their knockoff of A1 tastes great, and for about $1 for a large bottle, it is a great deal.
+If you have a Save-a-Lot near you, their knockoff of A1 tastes great and it is a great deal.
 We even add it to marinades without worrying about how much we are using.